oasis-tcs/sarif-spec/EditorsReports/Editor's report 2019-04-17.md

     1. [Issue #356](https://github.com/oasis-tcs/sarif-spec/issues/356): "Consider expressing taxonomy relationships to rules"

-1. The following issues (which I believe to be non-controversial) raised by TC members since TC #34 have been addressed and merged into the provisional draft.
+1. The following issues raised by TC members since TC #34 have been addressed and merged into the provisional draft.
 Again, change drafts are available in the Accepted folder:

     1. [Issue #357](https://github.com/oasis-tcs/sarif-spec/issues/357): "Default toolComponent.associatedComponent to theTool.driver" -- raised by Luke Cartey.

     1. [Issue #359](https://github.com/oasis-tcs/sarif-spec/issues/357): "Constraints in state objects" -- raised by James Kupsch.

     1. [Issue #361](https://github.com/oasis-tcs/sarif-spec/issues/361): "state variables should not have syntax restriction and s/be multiformat strings" -- raised by Michael Fanning.

+    1. [Issue #362](https://github.com/oasis-tcs/sarif-spec/issues/362): "Define request and response objects" -- raised by Larry Golding.

 1. Typographical and substantive issues raised by Paul Anderson and Henny Sipma were addressed.